Blazemeter/helm-crane/README.md

 ## [7.0] Varify the chart installation

-- To varify the installation of our Helm chart run:
+- To verify the installation of our Helm chart run:
 ```
 helm list -n <namespace>
 ```